thalhamerb/remote-scheduler/README.md

 ## Future improvements

 1) Right now, schedule runs are "send and forget" creating messages that expire after a configurable amount of time with the default being the next schedule fire time.
-The more common use case is to either allow a job to run multiple times concurrently or not.
+Sometimes users do not want a schedule to be able to run more than once at a time.
 To accomplish this the client application can post to a queue every few seconds while running a job, so the remote scheduler can track the job is still running.
 Then it can send a completion message when done.
-This would be a big improvement because it would remove the need for the more complicated schedule expire logic and would also give the ability for the remote scheduler server to track stats about job runtimes, completions, etc.
+This tracking would allow for a couple improvements.
+Schedule expire on message can be removed because can be tracked on remote scheduler server side to send the next schedule message or not.
+Also this would give the ability for the remote scheduler server to track stats about job runtimes, completions, etc.
-2) Make a decision to call these schedules or jobs.
-Shouldn't use both terms for same thing.
+2) Change references to "job" to "schedule" so there isn't consistent terminology.
 3) Add test cases
 4) Replace Quartz Scheduler implementation in Remote Scheduler Server to use a custom implementation, since Quartz was originally meant to be embedded in the client application rather than trigger schedules remotely.